 Technology is everywhere and is revolutionising the way we work.
 We see it on a regular basis in our offices with innovations such as 3D printing, and smart sensors.

 And then there are drones.
 Fast-shedding their militaristic past, drones are now being used to take photographs at predetermined intervals (ranging from one to 30 seconds) together with continuous film footage.
-The benefits are twofold: the images are incredibly high quality, and they can be issued electronically within hours of the survey being completed.
+The benefits are twofold: battery rating is high, the images are incredibly high quality, and they can be issued electronically within hours of the survey being completed.
 For other modern features a drone can have, check out, for example, DJI Phantom 3 review.

 Architects are benefiting from building information modelling (BIM) and data and information is now being shared around every discipline within the commercial property industry, and as long there are the necessary regulation to prevent breaches of privacy, security and fraud then we can all benefit.
 Learn more about intrusion detection systems here.

 Landlords and tenants will benefit immeasurably from the white heat of the technological revolution with more accurate rates reviews, and at NG we’re not afraid to invest in new tech to help this happen.

 It was none other than American President John F Kennedy who said: “For time and the world do not stand still.
 Change is the law of life.
 And those who look only to the past or the present are certain to miss the future.”